Manushi Chhillar: Other work

-Chhillar has modelled for brands like Bata, Fashion Big Bazaar, Cinnamon Hotels & Resorts, Gio watches, and Club Factory.
-In April 2018, she was announced as the brand ambassador for the retail jewellery group, Malabar Gold and Diamonds.
-She has promoted brands like Audi Q5 and Panasonic.
-She is also the official brand ambassador for Adidas and Pantene in India.

-Social works
+Social work

 In May 2018, Chhillar joined hundreds of women in a 3 km walk through the streets of Delhi to create social awareness on the World Menstrual Hygiene Day.
-Supporting the Fit India Campaign, Chhillar along with the Vice President of India, Venkaiah Naidu waved the flag at the starting line to initiate the race, as thousands of cyclists made it to the streets of Delhi celebrating the World Bicycle Day.
+Supporting the Fit India Campaign, Chhillar along with the Vice-President of India, Venkaiah Naidu waved the flag at the starting line to initiate the race, as thousands of cyclists made it to the streets of Delhi celebrating the World Bicycle Day.
 She is a strong advocate for vegetarianism and has expressed her views on the subject on various platforms.

 Chhillar was appointed as the ambassador for Government of Haryana's campaign to curb Anemia, which was instituted since almost 61 per cent of the women in the state were effected from the disease.
 She expanded the scope of her Beauty with a Purpose campaign, Project Shakti and initiated awareness programme among rural women for HIV/AIDS in India.
 On initiating this programme, she expressed:

 Chhillar collaborated with the UNICEF's campaign to raise awareness on the Coronavirus pandemic.
 In a video released by UNICEF India, she urged people to stay at home and practice social distancing.
 Chhillar also urged state governments in India to distribute sanitary pads, along with daily ration to the female migrant workers who were prone to severe risks due to shortage of funds in their hands during the migrant labourers' crisis in India, which arose as a result of the strict lockdown imposed to contain the spread of SARS CoV-2.

 In 2021, the United Nations Women affiliated with Chhillar in order to raise awareness regarding gender-based violence.
 She supports an initiative titled 'Orange the World', and works towards curbing online harassment of women among other forms of harassment, and spreading more awareness pertaining to this issue.

 In March 2021, Chhillar along with Dipika Pallikal and Nikhat Zareen, became part of a campaign launched by Adidas called Make A Move, with the vision to encourage and motivate women to overcome psychological and social barriers.